 The enforcement of minimum legal drinking ages also varies widely between countries.
 And often within countries.
 In many nations, officers generally don’t enforce the law in the absence of abuse.

 World-wide, the average age at which drinking alcohol first occurs is 12 years.
 About 80% of young people begin drinking alcoholic beverages regularly by age 15 or younger.
 That’s according to the World Health Organization (WHO).

 It’s important to distinguish between two types of age laws.
 The first sets minimum ages for drinking alcoholic beverages.

 Countries may have age laws for drinking under various conditions.
 For example, for drinking with parents, in public, on private property, with parental approval, etc. Or they may combine different conditions.
 For example, drinking on private property with parental approval without their presence.
 Or drinking in public with a parent.

 The second sets minimum ages for buying alcohol beverages.
 Again, laws may set conditions.
 For example, a person may legally buy low alcohol proof beverages but not those of high proof.
-Or they may buy alcohol as part of police entrapment.

 Very commonly, countries set lowest legal alcohol purchase ages.
 However, they don’t set any minimum age for its consumption.
 In fact, many listings of drinking ages actually use purchase ages for drinking ages!
 That is, compilers falsely assume that purchase ages and drinking ages are the same.

-Therefore, many compilers incorrectly list countries that have no minimum drinking age as having them.
+As a result, many compilers incorrectly list countries that have no minimum drinking age as having them.
 This leads to much confusion.
 Especially, when the lists carry titles such as “World Drinking Ages,” “Drinking Ages in Different Countries,” and so on.